Peter Pitchlynn: Career

 Pitchlynn was well educated in both Choctaw and European-American culture.
 He began working on ways to improve Choctaw life.
 He worked to ban the sale of alcohol in Choctaw territory.
 Believing that education was important, he persuaded the National Council to found the Choctaw Academy, located in Blue Springs, Scott County, Kentucky in 1825.
 It sometimes accepted students of other American Indian tribes as well as Choctaw, such as Omaha and Sioux boys.
 Pitchlynn stayed closely involved with the school, receiving quarterly reports.

 In 1830 Pitchlynn was elected to the National Council of Choctaw.
 Because of his education, he served as an interpreter and effective liaison between the Choctaw and the US federal government.
 He moved with the Choctaw to Indian Territory in the 1830s, where they resettled.
 Pitchlynn settled his family on the Mountain Fork river, near Eagletown, in present day McCurtain County.
 Pitchlynn's widowed mother, Sophia Folsom Pitchlynn, moved with her son.
 After her death, she was buried there, and hers is the oldest known grave in Oklahoma.

-While Pitchlynn originally inherited slaves from his father, unlike other Choctaw slaveholders like Robert M. Jones, he felt an indifference towards the institution.
+While Pitchlynn originally inherited slaves from his father, unlike other Choctaw slaveholders like Robert McDonald Jones, he felt an indifference towards the institution.
 Following the Emancipation Proclamation in 1863, he willingly cast it aside without protest.

 English author Charles Dickens was touring the United States when he met Pitchlynn on a steamboat on the Ohio River.
 He described the Choctaw leader at length:

 He was a remarkably handsome man; some years past forty, I should judge; with long black hair, an aquiline nose, broad cheek-bones, a sunburnt complexion, and a very bright, keen, dark, and piercing eye.
 There were but twenty thousand of the Choctaws left, he said, and their number was decreasing every day.
 A few of his brother chiefs had been obliged to become civilised, and to make themselves acquainted with what the whites knew, for it was their only chance of existence.
 But they were not many; and the rest were as they always had been.
 He dwelt on this: and said several times that unless they tried to assimilate themselves to their conquerors, they must be swept away before the strides of civilised society.